nothing

 .

-But why are we alive?
+But why do we live?

 Life is the exception (the flaw) daumen in the lifeless.
 The meaning of life is to live.
 Because without life there is no lifelessness, without lifelessness there is no something and without something there would not even be nothing.
 However, to bridge eternity, everyone should give deep meaning to each life because eternity then lasts a bit longer after all.
-What a pity.
-And random encounters with oneself bring every injustice back into balance.
-And suddenly the lost truth from a long-forgotten time knocks at the door.
-Somehow, somewhere, sometime.
-Approximate symmetry is a property on very large scales.
+So bad luck.
+Because recurring chance encounters with oneself bring every injustice back into balance.

 .